CP1404/XUTPracticals/prac_07/README.md

    We started working on a simple guessing game Kivy app here: <https://github.com/CP1404/GuessingGame>
     - Form a team of two students for some **pair programming**
     - Have a look at the repo, and try your hand at making the app work
-    - Then make a Pull Request back to us.

 # Deliverables